DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 Emeric and Magda can share the following general information about the camp:

-* The Barovian refugees arrived at Vallaki's gates a few days ago, but were barred from entering.
+* The first Barovian refugees arrived at Vallaki's gates three months ago, but were barred from entering.
 When they attempted to breach the gates by force, the guards summoned a man they called Izek, who bore a twisted devil's arm and conjured fire to drive the refugees back.
 * Since then, the refugees have set up camp outside the town's walls, clustering together for protection and warmth.
 They've managed to secure some minor necessities, such as the tents, by bribing the guards at the gates, but have been unable to persuade the guards to allow them entry or to even invite the town's Baron to discuss their plight.
 * Swarms of bats and packs of wolves have plagued the camp each night since they've arrived.
 Thankfully, no one has died yet, but several refugees have been wounded.
 * Due to losses they suffered on the road and the threat of the Devil in Castle Ravenloft, the refugees are unwilling to risk the journey back home, instead hoping to wait until the Baron sees reason and allows them to enter the walls.
 * Roughly one-quarter of the refugees have become addicted to "dream pastries," a foodstuff sold by the peddler Morgantha.
 These refugees seek an escape from the misery and despair of their situation.
 Those who eat a dream pastry fall into a trance as described in <span class="citation">Dream Pastries (p.
 125)</span>.

 If the players mention Ismark or Ireena, Emeric and Magda can tell them that many are cold toward Ireena, and all are unwilling to accept her offers of help.
-Some blame her, as well as Ismark "the Lesser" and the late Burgomaster of Barovia, for their failure to prorect them from Strahd's awakening and invasion.
+Some blame her, as well as Ismark "the Lesser" and the late Burgomaster of Barovia, for their failure to protect them from Strahd's awakening and invasion.
 Others recall a superstition that red-haired Barovian woman bring misfortune, and suggest that Ireena herself has brought a curse upon their people.
 None have any wish to deal with her further.

 If the players ask about the **night hag**, Emeric and Magda exchange glances and inform them that their description matches that of a recurring nightmare that Franz, another refugee, has been suffering for the past two nights.